-Serialization in Rustc
+Serialization in rustc

-files that are output when compiling a library crate, these are then deserialized by crates that depend on that library. - Certain query outputs are serialized in a binary format to persist incremental compilation results.
+- Certain query outputs are serialized in a binary format to persist incremental compilation results.

 pub trait Encodable<S: Encoder> {